apollographql/apollo-client/react-docs/source/initialization.md

 )
 ```

-To fetch data using the client, or send mutations, use the [`graphql`](#graphql) or [`withApollo`](#withApollo) higher order components.

 <h2 id="connecting-to-components">Connecting to Components</h2>

-XXX: should we document `withApollo` here?

 The `graphql` container is the recommended approach for fetching data or making mutations.
-It is a [Higher Order Component](https://facebook.github.io/react/blog/2016/07/13/mixins-considered-harmful.html#subscriptions-and-side-effects) for providing Apollo data to a component.
+It is a [Higher Order Component](https://facebook.github.io/react/blog/2016/07/13/mixins-considered-harmful.html#subscriptions-and-side-effects) for providing Apollo data to a component, or attaching mutations.

-For queries, this means `graphql` handles the fetching and updating of information from the query using Apollo's [watchQuery method](../apollo-client/queries.html#watchQuery).
-For mutations, `graphql` binds the intended mutation to be called using Apollo.

 The basic usage of `graphql` is as follows: